Sarah Franklin Bache

+Early life and education

 When Sarah was born in 1743, Benjamin Franklin was thirty-seven and intently focused on furthering his career and wealth.
 Growing up, Sarah did not have a very close relationship with her father.
-Franklin's reserved nature towards his daughter may have been partially due to the previous loss of Francis.
+Franklin's reserved nature towards his daughter may have been partially due to the previous loss of Sarah's older brother, Francis.
 But Franklin was also deep into his experimentation with electricity by the time Sarah was a young child, and by her early teenage years, he had left for Europe.

 Franklin would begin to consider men and women as more intellectually equal later in his life, but he did not take this approach to his own children and grandchildren.
 It was not unusual for men during this time to take a more aloof approach towards their daughters' education than towards their sons' education.
 Daughters were typically given the education they would need to be good housewives as that would be their most important job.
 The education Sarah received was thus typical for women of her status during the 18th century.
-She was taught reading, writing and arithmetic, as well as spinning, knitting, and embroidery.
+She was taught reading, writing, arithmetic, spinning, knitting, and embroidery.
 Franklin also had Sarah enrolled in dance school.

 When Franklin traveled to Europe in Sarah's early adolescence, he left Deborah Read to take care of the "Education of my dear child."
 It is also possible that Sarah learned French.
 Benjamin Franklin once gave Sarah a copy of Samuel Richardson's Pamela; or, Virtue Rewarded in a French translation to "help her with her French.
 She must have already read it in English."

 Marriage and family

 Sarah married Richard Bache on October 29, 1767.
-At the time, Bache was a merchant in Philadelphia and New York.
+At the time, Bache was a merchant in Philadelphia and New York City.
 Sarah's family was concerned about this match, particularly her half-brother William.
 He wrote a letter to their father that said if Sarah married Richard Bache the couple would always be dependent on him for financial assistance.
 Dr. Franklin replied that he trusted his wife's judgment of the situation and told his wife to be frugal with their money.
 The marriage went on without the knowledge of Sarah's father and for the next year he denied the fact that he had a son-in-law at all.
 Though he was not initially pleased with the marriage between his daughter and Bache, Franklin received his son-in-law "with open arms" when they finally met in 1771.
 After the couple married, they lived in the Franklin's house in Philadelphia along with Sarah's mother.
 When Deborah Read died in 1774 of a stroke, the couple still lived in the house.
 The couple had eight children together: